33 Most Interesting Facts About Rolex Submariner

 8. It is believed that there were unexpected trademark issues connected with the name “Submariner”

-When Rolex released the 6204 and 5205, some watches of the 6204 have the Submariner logo printed below the center pinion At the same time, others have the Submariner logo completely blacked out.
+When Rolex released the 6204 and 5205, some watches of the 6204 had the Submariner logo printed below the center pinion At the same time, others have the Submariner logo completely blacked out.

 9. Rolex produced a small number of 6200 Submariners

 The Submariner 6200 was the first timepiece in the Submariner range that would carry the ”Mercedes hands”.
-The 6200 Submarine was released in 1954.
+The 6200 Submariner was released in 1954.